What is ADB on Android and what can you do with it?

 If not, well, things get a little more complicated because it likely requires an OEM driver from the Android device’s manufacturer.
 The good news is that Google has a page that links to most Android manufacturers and their driver downloads.
 Be sure that if you do install a specific USB driver that your operating system is actually using that driver for the connected Android device, and not a generic driver (which an OS like Windows may prefer).

-You’ll need to use Android Studio.
+If you want to debug and test Android apps, you’ll have to use Android Studio.
 Make sure that you’re running a debuggable version of your app (you should be able to use the default debug variant that’s included in every Android Studio project) and add some breakpoints to your application.
 Then you can select the device you want to debug from in the Android Studio toolbar.
 Select the green bug debug icon to the right of it to do that.
 You may be asked to restart your app to switch its mode from running to debugging.

 Usually, the debugger will automatically detect the best mode to run in, depending on which programming language you primarily use for your app.
 You can select your preference, though, and switch between Java, Native (for C and C++), or Dual (for both).